 We Are Meant To Be In Community

-At Accord Network we cultivate a community where Christ-centered organizations, churches, and individuals leverage their combined learning to achieve the best in relief and development.
+At Accord, we cultivate a community where Christ-centered organizations, churches, and individuals leverage their combined learning to achieve the best in relief and development.

-Four decades ago, the president of Food for the Hungry responded to disasters in Guatemala and Bangladesh.
-But frustratingly, he found himself waiting in line at foreign ministry offices.
-It was suggested that the Christian organizations would be stronger if they worked together.
+Four decades ago, the president of Food for the Hungry sought to respond to disasters in Guatemala and Bangladesh but instead found himself waiting in line at foreign ministry offices.
+It was suggested that the Christian organizations could serve more effectively if they worked together.

-He returned to the US resolved to start a community of “like minded organizations” and they first met in 1977 in Wheaton, IL.
-Twelve agencies came, including MAP, World Vision, World Concern, MAF, and World Relief.
-They wanted to reduce the prevailing feeling of competitiveness between them.
-According to one of the participants, "We wanted to be a fraternity, a place to fellowship, to see each other as colleagues and to profit by getting together.”
+He returned to the U.S. resolved to start a community of “like-minded organizations.”
+Twelve agencies—including MAP, World Vision, World Concern, MAF, and World Relief—first met in 1977 in Wheaton, IL. .
+They wanted to replace the prevailing feeling of competitiveness between them with a feeling of collaboration among them.
+According to one of the participants, “We wanted to be a fraternity, a place to fellowship, to see each other as colleagues, and to profit by getting together.”

 And Accord Network was born.
 They invited additional agencies that were:

 Their vision was that “all Christian relief and development professionals and agencies base their initiatives on biblical principles and work to re-engage the Church in holistic ministry among the poor and needy.”
 The network incorporated in 1978 as AERDO (The Association of Evangelical Relief and Development Organizations).
 In 2010, the membership voted to change the name to Accord Network.

 Your "Thursday Three" email gives you the latest news of interest and upcoming events.
 It focuses on the "sweet spot" where the Christian world meets the development and policy worlds.